pulumi/docs/pulumi-hugo/themes/default/content/blog/running-a-serverles-nodejs-http-server-on-aws-and-azure/index.md

 ```

 Azure follows its own [distinct style](https://docs.microsoft.com/en-us/azure/azure-functions/functions-bindings-http-webhook)
-as well for processing http messages.
+as well for processing HTTP messages.
 These approaches end up working,
 but often feel decidedly un-Node.js-like.
-They're full of cloud-provider
+They're full of cloud-provider-specific values and behaviors,
-specific values and behaviors, and they end up making it more difficult
+and they end up making it more difficult
 to work with the existing ecosystem of middleware components out there.
 (Note that Google Cloud [HTTP Functions](https://cloud.google.com/functions/docs/writing/http)
 actually do natively support the Node.js request/response pattern!).